mingyEx/CCompiler/readme.md

 ## todo

-1.Replace as much functionality as possible with functions that exist in the standard library
+0.Completely understand the meaning of [this line](https://github.com/KargathEx/CCompiler/blob/master/IL/CFG.cpp#L48) of code 1.Replace as much functionality as possible with functions that exist in the standard library
 2.try to avoid the use of raw pointers
 3.Try adding support for classes and object-oriented features